 Council of the European Union

 The Commission is independent of national governments, and represents the interests of the EU as a whole.
-It has four essential functions:
+It has 4 essential functions:

-A new Commission is appointed every five years, following the elections to the European Parliament.
+A new Commission is appointed every 5 years, following elections to the European Parliament.
+The Commission President is elected by the Parliament based on a proposal from the European Council.
 Commissioners – currently one from each country, including the Commission President and Vice Presidents – are vetted by Parliament before taking office.